-You will get to use your imagination, creativity and knowledge to supply and improve upon the complex systems needed by today’s society.
+Electrical and Electronic Engineering at Aberdeen inspires you to use your imagination, creativity and knowledge to supply and improve upon the complex systems needed by today’s society.
 You might design machines that supply power to our homes, digital control systems for aircraft or put an entire computer system on a single silicon chip.

 Single Honours Degrees

 Why Study Electrical and Electronic Engineering at Aberdeen?

 - We rely on electrical and electronic engineers for almost everything we do – from small electrical devices to high-voltage electrical power generation systems.

 - Electrical and electronic engineering is at the cutting edge of technology innovation, in areas including driverless vehicles, automation, robotics, medical equipment and the next generation of mobile data transmission.

 - Our EEE degree programmes are accredited by the Institution of Engineering and Technology (IET).

 - The University of Aberdeen's student-run EEE Society hosts regular events, including a Robotics League competition, incorporating CAD and programming skills, as well as regular social events.